leoros71/PersonaSite/replit.md

 ## Overview

-This is a professional portfolio website for Alex Thompson, a Senior Business Strategist and Digital Innovation Leader.
+This is a professional portfolio website for Leopoldo Rossi, a Financial Technology Expert and Software Developer.
 The application is built as a full-stack TypeScript project featuring a React frontend with a Node.js Express backend.
-The site showcases professional experience, skills, projects, and includes a contact form for potential clients or employers to reach out.
+The site showcases 25+ years of experience in electronic trading systems, algorithmic trading, financial markets technology, and includes a contact form for potential clients or employers to reach out.

 ## User Preferences